ILX Film Club, The (1924-2019)

 Barely beneath the surface here there was a lot of thought about transactionality in relationships and how people live lives as a series of compromises, just the kind of messy stuff that usually gets glossed over in order to make a simpler plot, and that was the heart of it for me - and why the ending (as brilliant as it is) seemed to be from a more predictable film.
 Her being a deranged delusional primadonna is less interesting than her struggling to deal with the reality of her life.

-This is Dance Anthems, have some respect (Camaraderie at Arms Length), Saturday, 9 March 2024 19:25 (one year ago)
+This is Dance Anthems, have some respect (Camaraderie at Arms Length), Saturday, 9 March 2024 19:25 (two years ago)

 Stanwyck makes that all plausible.